-The First Steps to Car Shipping
+The First Steps in Shipping a Car Checklist

 - Choose the best car shipping method that suits your transporting needs.
 The open auto transport option offers cheaper rates to move your car.
 The enclosed auto transport option offers all-around protection from dirt and weather to protect your vehicle.